 Other Grant Opportunities for Paying off Student L

 There are other, more specific, grant opportunities available by state.
-Here are a few offering top dollar that
+Here is a few offering top dollar that is worth checking into.

 - New York State Young Farmers Loan Forgiveness Incentive Program: NY wants to incentivize farmers.
 If you are in the field of agriculture, look into this loan opportunity.
 If you received your degree from a New York college or university and agree to operate a farm in New York for at least five years, you could be eligible.